Certified Natural Areas

 The City supplies one 12" x 18" sign free of charge to designate certified natural areas.
 The sign must be displayed on the site to maintain certification.

 The Natural Areas Department has limited funds available to enhance or restore private or non-City public natural areas.
 A separate application to obtain these funds is available upon request each fall from the City's Natural Areas Department.
-See the 2012 application (PDF 118KB).
+See the 2017 Enhancement Fund application.

 Natural Areas Department